DylanLawless/drug_dev_reg/README.md

 ## Structure

 This respositry is organised as follows.
-Content received will be in `./doc/week/topic/docs`.
+* Content received will be in `./doc/week/topic/docs`.
-Content generated will be in `./doc/week/topic/notes`.
+* Content generated will be in `./doc/week/topic/notes`.
-Content that is larger will receive specific dir in `./projects/`
+* Content that is larger will receive specific dir in `./projects/`

+Written notes will have `tags : [example, week1, etc]` which can be used to cross-link topics.

 ```
 ├── doc